ASIA MARKETS: Chinese Stocks Drop On Falling Commodity Prices

 There was also some anticipation that the efforts could continue to tighten bank credit and impede growth, he said.

-Weaker commodities prices were also dragging down stocks in Australia, with the S&P/ASX 200 down 0.4%.
-Among the index heavyweights, BHP Billiton (BHP.AU) was off 2.2%, Fortescue (FMG.AU) fell 1.4% and Rio Tinto (RIO) lost 2.1%.
+Weaker commodities prices were also dragging down stocks in Australia, with the S&P/ASX extending losses end lower by 0.7%.
+Among the index heavyweights, BHP Billiton (BHP.AU) lost 2.7%, Fortescue (FMG.AU) fell 3% and Rio Tinto (RIO) lost 2%.

-A decline in Brent crude oil prices to under $50 a barrel in early Asian trading also sent energy stocks sharply lower.

-Bucking the trend, shares of Macquarie (MQG.AU) were last up 3.6%, after net profit for the Australian banking group rose 7.5% in the last fiscal year, beating analysts' forecasts.
+Bucking the trend, shares of Macquarie (MQG.AU) rose 3.2%, after net profit for the Australian banking group rose 7.5% in the last fiscal year, beating analysts' forecasts.

 Still, analysts expect that fears of any hard landing in China driven by the deleveraging move may be short-lived.